RareSkills/blog/evm-solidity-storage-layout/evm-solidity-storage-layout.md

 ## Storage Packing

 So far, we've conveniently dealt with `uint256` variables, which span the entire 32 bytes of a storage slot.
-Other primitive data types, such as `uint8`, `uint32`, `uint128`, `address`, and `bool`, are smaller in size and uses less storage space.
+Other primitive data types, such as `uint8`, `uint32`, `uint128`, `address`, and `bool`, are smaller in size and use less storage space.
 They can be packed together within the same storage slot.

-On a side note, any multiple of 8 up to 256 is a valid `uint`, and `bytes1`, `bytes2`, all the fixed byte sizes `bytes1`, `bytes2`, ... way to `bytes32` are all valid datatypes.
+On a side note, any multiple of 8 up to 256 is a valid `uint`, and `bytes1`, `bytes2`, all the fixed byte sizes `bytes1`, `bytes2`, ... up to `bytes32` are all valid datatypes.

 The table below illustrates the storage size of some primitive data types.